newlandsvalley/tunebank-node/README.md

 ## Export as JSON

 Excellent facilities exist within postgres to export data as rows of JSON records.
 The `export` directory contains example scripts that can be run via `psql` and which respectively export users, Scandi tunes and Scandi comments.
 These can be used to export all tunebank data in a format suitable for later import.
+These script use the postgres `COPY` command which requires an absolute path to each exported file name.

 The only downside is that postgres prefaces escape sequences such as `"\n"` with a further backslash.
 This particularly affects tune ABC and comments and has to be cleaned up by the importer.

+Three bash script examples are also included in the export directory.
+To use these, edit each script to indicate the database name, the database user (who will require the `pg_write_server_files` privilege) and the full path to the exported file name.

 ## Import of exported JSON files